Hope alumni know that their relationships with the college and with each other do not end at graduation.

 When you make a gift to Hope, you are joining more than 8,000 others who share your strong commitment and contribute to Hope’s success each year.Learn More

-39% of f the class of 2014 said networking connections helped them secure employmentLearn More
+35% of the most recent graduating class said networking connections helped them secure employmentLearn More

 Dr. Kari Nysse Carris, a 1996 Hope College graduate who is vice president of health sciences at NORC (formerly known as the National Opinion Research Center) at the University of Chicago will present “Research Methods: The Tie That Binds” on Monday, Feb.
 18, at 3:30 p.m. at Hope in Winants Auditorium of Graves Hall through the college’s annual John Shaughnessy Psychology Lecture Series.